What is a Balanced Scorecard?

-Many initiatives will come out of the Balanced Scorecard process.
-Look for products that have good initiative management modules to manage these scorecard initiatives.
-It should be possible to create tasks and milestones and assign them to individuals or groups.
+Many initiatives will come out of the process.
+Look for products that have sound initiative management modules to manage these scorecard initiatives.
+Creating tasks and milestones should be possible, and assigning them to individuals or groups.

-Getting the right information, to the right people, and at the right time is vitally important.
+Getting the correct information to the right people at the right time is vitally important.
 A good solution will come with a built-in report writer that contains canned reports like Red Metrics Report, Grey Metrics Report (missing values), and Metric Comparison Report (compares metrics within and across scorecards).
-The tools should also allow the user to pull data out of a scorecard database for ad hoc reporting.
+The tools should also allow the user to pull data from a scorecard database for ad-hoc reporting.

 Integration to Desktop Tools

-The solution should allow the user to export graphs, reports, and scorecards to desktop applications like Adobe Acrobat, Microsoft Word, Excel, and PowerPoint.
+The solution should allow users to export graphs, reports, and scorecards to desktop applications like Adobe Acrobat, Microsoft Word, Excel, and PowerPoint.

-The tool should be able to create on-line briefings to consolidate data for management, groups, or users.
-Briefings should be easy to set up by browsing the Balanced Scorecard model and adding views, reports, and graphs.
-Once the briefing is created, it should be easily viewed on-line or allow for export to Adobe Acrobat, Microsoft PowerPoint, Word, or Excel.
+The tool should be able to create online briefings to consolidate data for management, groups, or users.
+Briefings should be easy to set up by browsing the model and adding views, reports, and graphs.
+Once the briefing is created, it should be easily viewed online or allow for export to Adobe Acrobat, Microsoft PowerPoint, Word, or Excel.

-After decades since its introduction this methodology is now accepted by many organisations as the de-facto method to gather information, make decisions and implement strategy.
+After decades since its introduction, this methodology is now accepted by many organisations as the de-facto method to gather information, make decisions and implement a strategy.
 It has been estimated more than 50% of medium to large organisations use the approach for business performance management.
 The key benefits are:

-- Improved organisational alignment and communication – The approach necessitates that the method is adopted by the whole organisation from department to division to enterprise.
+The approach necessitates that the whole organisation adopts the method from department to division to enterprise.
 It becomes a single standard for all.
-The immediate benefit is a common language, common set of strategic objectives and common metric structure.
-This does not mean that the Balanced Scorecard must be implemented across an entire organisation immediately, indeed, the best approach is to start small (usually at the executive level) and roll out over a defined period.
+The immediate benefit is a common language, a common set of strategic objectives, and a metric structure.
+This does not mean that the Balanced Scorecard must be implemented across an entire organisation immediately.
+Indeed, the best approach is to start small (usually at the executive level) and roll out over a defined period.

-- Better strategic planning – The creation of a Strategy Map forces an executive team to think hard about the relationship between a strategic objective, initiatives and the metrics required to both help with the success (leading measures) and determine actual success (trailing measures).
-The strategy map therefore becomes the cornerstone in strategic planning.
+Creating a Strategy Map forces an executive team to think hard about the relationship between a strategic objective, initiatives and the metrics required to help with the success (leading measures) and determine actual success (trailing measures).
+The strategy map, therefore, becomes the cornerstone of strategic planning.
 It has the added benefit of being the communication medium of the strategy (and the way it will be measured) to the rest of the organisation.

 The example above is an example of an Integrated Balanced Scorecard.
 It includes all the elements of a strategy from Vision through to Initiatives.
 For more information on how to create an integrated strategy go to our Strategy Workshop pages.